feliperohdee/graphql-subscriptions/README.md

 			graphqlSubscriptions.run(namespace, type, data);
 		});

-		// or optionally you can subscribe direct on stream
+		// you can can just subscribe direct on stream

 		subscriptions.stream
 		    .subscribe(({